ecohealthalliance/grits-deploy-ansible/README.md

 Before using this repository, use [ansible-vault](http://docs.ansible.com/playbooks_vault.html) to create a secure.yml file with sensitive passwords and other information.
 Copy the format in secure.yml.sample.

+Also, change the domains in group_vars/dev and group_vars/prod to the domains you will deploy to.

 ### Deploying to a virtual machine

 Included in this repository is everything you need to deploy the entire